Human Impacts on Antarctica and Threats to the Environment - Mining and Oil

 significant deposits of minerals

 When the original Antarctic Treaty was signed in 1959, the exploitation of resources was not discussed at all for fear of jeopardizing the Treaty.
 In the 1980's the issues were raised again, and led eventually to the Protocol on Environmental Protection to the Antarctic Treaty (an addition to the treaty), it is also known as the Madrid Protocol.
 It was signed in 1991 in Madrid, Spain by the signatories to the Antarctic Treaty banning mining.
-The protocol entered into force (i.e. became law) on the 14th of January 1998.
-It is up for review after 50 years in 2048.
+The protocol entered into force (became law) on the 14th of January 1998.
+It is up for review after 50 years in 2048 when any changes will need at least a 75% vote from the consultative parties.

 The Madrid Protocol sets out the principles under which environmental protection in Antarctica is to be regulated.
 This includes a ban on all commercial mining for at least fifty years.
 Though it might sound like an impressive piece of regulatory legislation, it was quite clear before it became law that there was no real commercial interest in mining or oil exploration in Antarctica for the foreseeable future, a fact that wasn't quite so clear in 1959 when the original Treaty was signed.